A note on band surgery and the signature of a knot: Introduction

-where $\mft$ and $\mft'$ denote the unique self-conjugate $\spinc$ structures on $Y$ and $Y'$. \end{theorem}
+where $\mft$ and $\mft'$ denote the unique self-conjugate $\spinc$ structures on $Y$ and $Y'$. \end{theorem} }

 Heegaard Floer homology is a powerful package of three and four-manifold invariants due to \os~\cite{OS:Absolutely}.
 An \emph{L-space} is a rational homology sphere whose Heegaard Floer homology is as simple as possible.
-One particularly useful invariant from the Heegaard Floer package is the \emph{d-invariant} of the pair $(Y,\mft)$, where $Y$ is an oriented rational homology sphere and $t$ is an element of $\spinc (Y )\cong H^2 (Y; \Z)$.
+One particularly useful Heegaard Floer invariant is the \emph{d-invariant} of the pair $(Y,\mft)$, where $Y$ is an oriented rational homology sphere and $t$ is an element of $\spinc (Y )\cong H^2 (Y; \Z)$.
 The $d$-invariant is a rational number, defined as the minimal grading of a certain submodule of the Heegaard Floer module $HF^+(Y, \mft)$ \cite{OS:Absolutely}.
-The reader is referred to \cite{OS:Absolutely} for an introduction to these invariants, and all required background for this note is in sections \ref{sec:prelims} and \ref{sec:hf}.
+The reader is referred to \cite{OS:Absolutely} for an introduction to these invariants.
+All required background for this note is in sections \ref{sec:prelims} and \ref{sec:hf}.

 The \emph{distance} between two Dehn surgery slopes refers to their minimal geometric intersection number.
 A surgery slope that intersects the meridian of a knot exactly once is called a \emph{distance one surgery}, or an \emph{integral} surgery.
 Given two knots or links related by band surgery, the Montesinos trick \cite{Montesinos} implies that their branched double covers may be obtained by distance one Dehn fillings of a three-manifold with torus boundary.
-To prove Theorem \ref{thm:main} we will apply the Heegaard Floer mapping cone formula of \os~\cite{OS:Rational}, and a theorem of Ni and Wu \cite[Proposition 1.6]{NiWu:Cosmetic} which describes the $d$-invariants of a manifold obtained by integral surgery along a null-homologous knot in an L-space in terms of certain integer-valued knot invariants due to Rasmussen \cite{Rasmussen:Thesis}.
+To prove Theorem \ref{thm:main} we apply the Heegaard Floer mapping cone formula of \os~\cite{OS:Rational}, and a theorem of Ni and Wu \cite[Proposition 1.6]{NiWu:Cosmetic} which describes the $d$-invariants of a manifold obtained by integral surgery along a null-homologous knot in an L-space in terms of certain integer-valued knot invariants due to Rasmussen \cite{Rasmussen:Thesis}.

+\textbf{Applications to chirally cosmetic banding.} A special case of Theorem \ref{thm:sigdif} occurs when a band surgery relates a knot $K$ with its mirror image $K^*$.
+See Figure \ref{fig:chiralexamples} for an example.
+This is called a \emph{chirally cosmetic banding}.
+The following is an immediate consequence of Theorem \ref{thm:sigdif}. { {\ref{cor:torus}} \begin{corollary} The only nontrivial torus knot $T(2, m)$, with $m$ square free, admitting a chirally cosmetic banding is $T(2, 5)$. \end{corollary} }